A New Approach to Electroweak Symmetry Non-Restoration: Phenomenological implications

 \section{Phenomenological implications}

-In this session, we discuss the general particle physics phenomenology considerations for our model framework, including Higgs and Z boson invisible decays, disappearing tracks, Higgs global coupling shifts, as well as Higgs diphoton coupling shifts.
+In this section, we discuss the general particle physics phenomenology considerations for our model framework, including Higgs and Z boson invisible decays, disappearing tracks, Higgs global coupling shifts, as well as Higgs diphoton coupling shifts.
 We note that our benchmark choices in the previous section are explicitly set to satisfy these constraints.
-Still, the content in section provide estimation of current physics constraints and future perspectives for this model.
+Still, the content in this section provides an estimation of current physics constraints and future perspectives for this model.
+The constraints shall be understood as applied to the parameters defined at the weak scale, which are essentially the bare parameters we used in defining the potential.

 There are several phenomenological implications for our benchmark scenarios.
 At the zero temperature EW vacuum, there exists an additional discrete $\mathbb{Z}_2$ symmetry under which the new scalar fields $\Phi$ and $\chi_i$ are odd and the SM fields are even.
 This renders the $\chi_i$ and the neutral components of the inert doublet scalar $\Phi$ stable and invisible once produced.